nelsongt/mfiaDLTS/README.md

-To Download: Go to releases page, current version is v0.9.1 beta.
+*To Download: Go to releases page, current version is v0.9.1 beta.
 Main code is not always in a working state.

-ntroduction
+Introduction
 ------------

 This is a collection of tools I have developed over the course of my PhD for performing Deep Level Transient Spectroscopy (DLTS) using a Zurich Instruments MFIA.
 The tools are not in the most user friendly state, but this code is the most complete open-source DLTS implementation that I am aware of.
 I will continue to update the tools as they are actively used at the RIT lab.